Top Things to See & Do This Fall in the Grand Haven Area

 Golfing

 Golfing at one of the many Grand Haven area golf courses is a great way to take in the fall colors as well as get those last few rounds in before the snow starts flying.
-Favorite courses include Grand Haven Golf Club, Pigeon Creek Golf Course, Evergreen Golf Course, The Meadows at GVSU, Terra Verde Golf Course, and West Ottawa Golf Course.
+Favorite courses include American Dunes Golf Club, Pigeon Creek Golf Course, Evergreen Golf Course, The Meadows at GVSU, Terra Verde Golf Course, and Three Fires Golf Course.

 Sunsets

-There is no better way to end a day full of fall fun than with a stunning sunset over Lake Michigan.
+There is no better way to end a fun fall day than with a stunning sunset over Lake Michigan.
 While we have beautiful sunsets in the summer months, fall sunsets tend to be the most stunning and colorful ones of the entire year.
 Great places to watch the sunset include Grand Haven State Park, Rosy Mound Natural Area, the north pier, and North Beach Park.
+To learn more, check out this timeless guest blog post from area photographer Walter Elliott.

 Be sure to share your Grand Haven area fall photos and videos with us on Facebook, Instagram, and Twitter! #visitgrandhaven